Júlio Resende

 Júlio Resende (Faro, 10 June 1982) is a Portuguese pianist and composer.
 He is a pioneer of a unique and new genre called "Fado-Jazz".
-His improvisation techniques are transversal to his aesthetics, and articulate different musical genres, from Jazz, Fado, Classical Music and even Electronic Music.
+His improvisation techniques are transversal to his aesthetics, and articulate different musical genres, from jazz, fado, classical music and electronic music.

-His first venture into the Fado-Jazz genre was the album tribute to Amália Rodrigues, the "Diva" of portuguese Fado.
-The album is called Amália por Júlio Resende launched in 2013.
+His first venture into the Fado-Jazz genre was the album tribute to Amália Rodrigues, the "Diva" of Portuguese Fado.
+The album is called Amália por Júlio Resende and launched in 2013.
 Over the years, Resende has published more records where he develops and explores the possibilities of Fado-Jazz.
-In 2020 he released the album Júlio Resende - Fado Jazz Ensemble where he includes the Portuguese guitar to interact musically with a jazz trio.
+In 2020, he released the album Júlio Resende - Fado Jazz Ensemble where he includes the Portuguese guitar to interact musically with a jazz trio.
 Since 2019, Júlio Resende has undertaken an artistic partnership with pianist Maria João Pires in a project that unites the worlds of classical music and improvisation, which the pianists have called: "Maria João Pires & Júlio Resende - Dialogues".
 He is also the leader of Alexander Search, a Rock band fronted by Eurovision Song Contest 2017 winner Salvador Sobral and inspired by Portuguese poet Fernando Pessoa.
-He is active as a improviser pianist.
-He played also with artist like Maria João (singer), Salvador Sobral, Cristina Branco, Cuca Roseta, Ana Moura, António Zambujo and Aldina Duarte.
+He is active as an improviser pianist.
+He has also played with artists like Maria João, Salvador Sobral, Cristina Branco, Cuca Roseta, Ana Moura, António Zambujo and Aldina Duarte.

 Júlio Resende has also worked as a soundtrack composer for the Netflix film Elisa y Marcela, directed by Isabel Coixet and for the HBO series Foodie Love from the same director.
 Resende also has a degree in Philosophy, having studied at the Universidade Nova de Lisboa.

 Biography

 Júlio Resende was born in Faro, Algarve region, Portugal, but spent his childhood in neighboring Olhão, Algarve region, Portugal.
 He started to play the piano at the age of 4.
 Resende considers the piano as "his favorite toy" in the childhood way of being.
-He studied at the Conservatório de Faro where, after studying classical piano, his taste for improvisation led him to Jazz, as he needed "a musical language which demands freedom.
+He studied at the Conservatório de Faro where, after studying classical piano, his taste for improvisation led him to jazz, as he needed "a musical language which demands freedom.
 Jazz is not a style, it's a way of thinking.
 I found in Improvisation and Jazz a musical language that thinks like this, in freedom, and demands this of its musicians."

 In 2001, Resende moved to Lisbon where, while studying Philosophy at the Faculdade de Ciências Sociais e Humanas, Universidade Nova de Lisboa, he became involved in the musical activities of the Hot Clube de Portugal.
 He later left for Paris to study Jazz at the Université de St. Denis - Paris VIII.
 During this period he participated in workshops which led him to work with musicians from Hot Clube, the New School for Jazz and Contemporary Music, Berklee College of Music, and the Bill Evans Academy.

 In 2018, on Eurovision Song Contest 2018 he played the piano on one of the grand final interval acts along with Salvador Sobral and Caetano Veloso.